Skip to content

 • Scoring System: Develop a scoring system that ranks vendors based on predefined criteria.
 This ensures consistency in the evaluation process.

-Standardizing the vendor selection process ensures that every vendor you engage meets your quality and performance expectations.
+Standardizing the vendor onboarding process ensures that every vendor you engage meets your quality and performance expectations.

 #4.
 Define Vendor Performance Management